RajarupanSampanthan/Reflection-Chat-Bot/data/nlu.md

 - the situation was I spend too much money on games
 - I desire to play game prevented my to prioritize this value in the situation
 - I would play less video games
+- none of them helps me achieve this goal

 ## intent:self_refl_behvr_value
 - Yes, exercising helps maintaining a healthy body